josh-helpert/elder/docs/syntax.markdown

   * interop with `Java` or `JavaScript` uses `.` and is used like `(.toUpperCase "jane")`

 [//]: # (TODO: choose punctuation: ``! @ # % ^ & * - _ + = ` ~ ( ) [ ] { } | \ : ; " ' < > , . ? /``)
+[//]: # (TODO: Describe how relator is like mix of namespace, relation, and operator?)

 Functionally it works much like a **namespace** but:
 * character are only specific punctuation